Uvernes/COMP3005_Project/README.md

 1) Using PgAdmin 4, create a database called “bookstore_database”

-2) create all the tables using the DDL.txt file found on the github link above, in the SQL directory.
+2) create all the tables using the DDL.txt file found in the SQL directory.

-3) Insert in the initial data for the database using the DML.txt file found on the github link above, in the SQL directory.
+3) Insert in the initial data for the database using the DML.txt file found in the SQL directory.

 4) Create a new java project with an empty source file directory.
 For example.
 On IntelliJ, this would simply mean creating a new project.